build-on-aws/content/tutorials/egress-controls-for-cloud-workloads/egress-controls-with-route53-dns-resolver-firewall/index.md

 ---
 title: "Egress Controls with Amazon Route 53 DNS Resolver Firewall"
-description: "In the first of a series of tutorials, you will learn how to configure Egress Controls with the Amazon Route 53 Resolver DNS Firewall"
+description: Learn how to secure your infrastructure and make it cost-effective.
 tags:
   - tutorials
   - cost-optimization